Skip to Content

 However, this time, instead of 4 cutting back towards the ball, 5 cuts to the right slot area from the right wing area in the frontcourt.

-From there, if 1 and 3 cannot get open to receive the inbound pass, primarily due to denial defense by X1 and X3, then 4 could cut to the middle of the court.
+To begin, if 1 and 3 cannot get open to receive the inbound pass, primarily due to denial defense by X1 and X3, then 4 could cut to the middle of the court.
+Following that, 4 could receive the inbound pass from 2.

 Coach Wright also stated that if 4 is tall and athletic, then 2 should try to throw a high air pass over the top of the defense, which then allows 4 to jump high in the air and catch the ball with both hands.